uc-chopranl/it3038c-scripts/project2/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Example:

-Welcome to the Ceaser Cipher Encoder
+Welcome to the Ceasar Cipher Encoder

 Please enter a message to encode: Hello World